czyys/dustforceguide/README.md

 ### Neutral jump ###

-If you slow down your character to a very low speed and press 'jump' without holding 'left' or 'right' you're going to do what's called a neutral jump.
+If you slow down your character to a very low speed in the air and press 'jump' without holding 'left' or 'right' you're going to do what's called a neutral jump.
 Neutral jump is like any other air jump, except that it sets your horizontal speed to exactly 0.

 It has more uses in optimizations and advanced strats done by high level players, but even newer players can use it to easily set up drops like in the clip below.